BEAST-Fitting/beast/docs/beast_development.rst

      $ git checkout PathToFile/filename

-- To sync changes made to the branch locally with your GitHub repo:
+- To sync changes made to the branch locally with your GitHub repository:

   .. code-block:: console